 Holistic or integrative gynecologists help their patients achieve reproductive health using treatment modalities that consider the entire body as a connected unit.
 While classical OBGYNs focus on pinpointed treatment options that myopically look at the disease or that idealize the body as a machine (hormones, surgery, pharmaceuticals, etc.), holistic gynecologists are mindful of restoring the body’s natural functioning and rhythms by choosing methodologies that zoom out and focus on the whole person (botanical medicine, nutrition, mindfulness).

 To become a holistic gynecologist, a professional must complete a medical doctorate in OB/GYN and become board certified by the American Board of Obstetrics and Gynecology (ABOG).
-While there are no specialty credentials for integrative or holistic gynecology specifically, a holistic or integrative gynecologist can earn a generalized credential in integrative medicine from the American Board of Integrative Medicine (ABOIM).
+While there are no specific specialty credentials for integrative or holistic gynecology, a holistic or integrative gynecologist can earn a generalized credential in integrative medicine from the American Board of Integrative Medicine (ABOIM).

 To qualify for this credential, holistic gynecologists must complete a fellowship in integrative medicine or have graduated from one of the following: a four-year naturopathic college, a program accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM), a college accredited by the Council on Chiropractic Education (CCE).